AllenInstitute/MIES/Packages/doc/NWB.rst

             device_XXX: Name of the DA_ephys device, something like "Harvard Bioscience ITC 18USB"
             intracellular_ephys:
-                    electrode_XXX: (XXX can be set by the user via writing into GetCellElectrodeNames())
-                        description: Holds the description of the electrode, something like "Headstage 1".
-                        device: Device used to record the data
+                    electrode_XXX: (XXX can be set by the user via writing into GetCellElectrodeNames()) description : Holds the description of the electrode, something like "Headstage 1". device      : Device used to record the data

         labnotebook: custom entry
             XXXX: Name of the device